KAIBOKAN!

 19 February 1944:

-Completed and registered in the Yokosuka Naval District.
+Completed and attached to Yokosuka Naval District.
 Assigned to the Grand Escort Fleet's First Surface Escort Division.
+Reserve LtCdr Niki Izaburo is the CO.

 23 March 1944:

-KURAHASHI departs Moji with subchaser CH-26 escorting convoy MOTA-13 consisting of cargo ships HIGANE, YULIN, BIZEN, SHOKA, PACIFIC and KOZAN (ex-HENG SHAN) MARUs, TOYO MARU No. 2 and tankers MATSUMOTO, SHINEI, CHIHAYA and YOKO MARUs and YAMAMIZU MARU No. 2.
+At 2200 KURAHASHI departs Moji with subchaser CH-26 escorting convoy MOTA-13 consisting of cargo ships HIGANE, YULIN, BIZEN, SHOKA, PACIFIC and KOZAN (ex-HENG SHAN) MARUs, TOYO MARU No. 2 and tankers MATSUMOTO, SHINEI, CHIHAYA and YOKO MARUs and YAMAMIZU MARU No. 2.
+(YOKO MARU joins the convoy from off Nagasaki.)

 30 March 1944: